edward-shen/MMM-pages/readme.md

 any other module that needs a page change notification should be receiving from the notification system.

-Finally, if you want to know what page you're currently on, send a `QUERY_PAGE_NUMBER` notification.
+If you want to know what page you're currently on, send a `QUERY_PAGE_NUMBER` notification.
 The module will respond with a `PAGE_NUMBER_IS` notification, with the payload of the current page number.

+This module also sends a `NEW_PAGE` notification on every page update.
+The payload is identical to as if one sent a `QUERY_PAGE_NUMBER` notification.
+A separate notification tag is used for compatibility reasons.

 ## FAQ